 Reading this story brought several ideas to mind.
 For instance, it reminded me of the need to keep one’s head in a crisis so as not to lose sight of the resources and solutions around us.

 But what struck me most about this story is the “role reversal” which took place.
 The boat which was once being towed later became the source of propulsion.
-In fact, all in the same day the role of “propelling” shifted back and forth between the truck and the boat.
+In fact, all on the same day the role of “propelling” shifted back and forth between the truck and the boat.
 On the way to the lake, the truck took the lead.
-Once on the lake the boat took the lead.
-On the way home the truck, again, took the lead – until it ran out of fuel.
+Once on the lake, the boat took the lead.
+On the way home the truck, again, took the lead—until it ran out of fuel.
 Then the boat was called upon again to do the pushing.
 Finally, after refueling the truck took over.

 This role reversal has a human counterpart.
 Think of an airline crew during different phases of the flight.
 While taxiing to the runway, the air traffic controller and the flight attendants (in their safety brief) are giving all the instructions.
 Once given clearance to take off the pilots take charge.